rjferguson21/big-bang/docs/production.md

 ### Use external object storage
 For production deployments you must externalize object storage service.
 BigBang will pass through the most common value overrides to the Gitlab Package chart.
-Disable the internal MinIO instance by configuring an external object storage service
+Disable the internal MinIO instance by configuring an external object storage service.
 ```
 addons:
   gitlab: